Latest Advisories

 Of note, Control does send legitimate New Login Alerts via email as shown in this screenshot.
 The legitimate “click here” link references the aforementioned security alert checklist that exists as a knowledge base article on our site.

-This is a more sophisticated attempt – some of the standard phishing attack indicators aren’t there, like misplaced graphics, or spelling inconsistencies.
+This is a more sophisticated attempt — some of the standard phishing attack indicators aren’t present, such as misplaced graphics or spelling inconsistencies.
 We encourage our partners to stay vigilant in looking for clues to avoid mistakenly clicking on nefarious content.
 Before clicking, make sure content reflects:

 If you have questions, suspect you received a phishing attempt, or need to report a security or privacy incident, please visit our ConnectWise Trust Center.
 You can report both a non-active security incident, report a security vulnerability, or call our Partner InfoSec Hotline at 1-888-WISE911.